giacbrd/SmartPipeline/docs/usage.rst

 :meth:`.Pipeline.append_stage` is the main method for adding stages to a pipeline, it must define their unique names and eventually their concurrency.
 The ``concurrency`` parameter is default to 0, a stage is concurrent when the value is 1 or greater.
-In case of values greater than 1, and by setting ``use_threads`` to ``False``, Python multiprocess is used: stage concurrent executions will run in parallel, thus stage instances will be copied in each process.
+In case of values greater than 1, and by setting ``parallel`` to ``True``, Python multiprocessing is used: stage concurrent executions will run in parallel, thus stage instances will be copied in each process.

-Consider using threads when I/O blocking operations are prevalent, while using multiprocess when stages execute long computations on data.
+Consider using threads when I/O blocking operations are prevalent, while using multiprocessing when stages execute long computations on data.
 In case of no concurrency the pipeline simply runs a "chain" of :meth:`.Stage.process` on each item, while with concurrency Python queues are involved, so items may be serialized.